hargorin/diip/sw/uft/README.md

 ```

 ## Progress
 Total syscalls are only picked randomly from tests.
 No mean values.
+Mac to Linux machine.

 | Commit hash | Change | Speed | filesize tested | Total syscalls |
 | ----------- | ------ | ----- | --------------- | -------------- |